simonbesnard1/gedidb/doc/user/contributing.rst

 gediDB could always use more documentation, whether as part of the official gediDB docs, in docstrings, or even on the web in blog posts, articles, and such.
-If something in the docs doesn't make sense to you, updating the relevant section after you figure it out is a great way to ensure it will help the next person.
+If something in the docs doesn't make sense to you, updating the relevant section after you figure it out is an excellent way to ensure it will help the next person.

 Submit Feedback